Kelly Ripa Flaunts Killer Legs Lying On The Floor: ‘I Caved, I Just Couldn’t Do It Anymore’

 Sometimes, a woman caves.
-Strutting around the set of a show in high heels and slinky dresses might make for great viewing, but it isn’t easy-going on the person donning the shoes.
+Strutting around the set of a show in high heels and slinky dresses might make for great viewing, but it isn’t easy on the person wearing the shoes.
 Kelly Ripa made her usual, flawless appearance on Live! with Kelly and Ryan today, although it looks like the 48-year-old has offered a little insight into what goes on after the show is over.

 Yes, Kelly just lies back on the floor and kicks those shoes right off.

 A video posted to Live! with Kelly and Ryan‘s Instagram account has shown fans a pretty worn-out Kelly.
-The blonde was seen lying on her back – fans of Kelly will know that her social media updates documenting her various outfits of late have mostly seen the star pumped, standing up, and donning those high heels.
+The blonde was seen lying on her back.
+Fans of Kelly will know that her social media updates documenting her various outfits of late have mostly seen the star pumped, standing up, and donning those high heels.
 Not today.
 Kelly was seen flopped on the floor as she admitted that sometimes, it’s the best place.

 “If you really want to look your best, you should…lie on your back.”